 Buckthorn is shade- and drought-tolerant and grows in a wide range of habitats.
 Buckthorn is a woody plant that ranges in size from a shrub to a small tree, reaching heights of six to seven metres.

 Japanese knotweed grows in a wide range of habitats.
-It forms dense thickets of bamboo-like vegetation with hallow, smooth, purple/green-coloured stems up to 2.5 cm in diameter.
+It forms dense thickets of bamboo-like vegetation with hollow, smooth, purple/green-coloured stems up to 2.5 cm in diameter.

 Loosestrife has the ability to produce as many as two million seeds in a growing season.
 The plant mass grows on average to be 60 to 120 cm tall.